dccarter/cxy/docs/docs.md

 * Enumerable and indexable
 * Can be created from array types or via the `Slice` constructor
-* Internal represented by the builtin `Slice` type
+* Internally represented by the builtin `Slice` type

 ```c
 func show(nums: [i32]) {